 Disclaimer: I am a student loan lawyer, but this post contains general information and should not be taken as legal advice.
 If you want legal advice that pertains to your specific situation, you should schedule a free consultation with me.

 From March 2020 through May 2022, most federal student loan borrowers have not had to make payments on their student loans.
 Most federal student loans have had a 0% interest rate while student loan repayment is paused, meaning interest has not accrued during this time.
 You can click here to learn more about the latest student loan payment pause.

 These COVID forbearance months all count towards student loan forgiveness.

-The Education Department may also provide student loan relief to borrowers who miss a payment during the first 90 days after student loan payments resume in 2022.
+The Education Department may also provide student loan relief to borrowers who miss a payment during the first 90 days after student loan payments resume in Spring 2022.
 This would be good news for your credit score!